 We aim to prepare our students so that they understand and appreciate different cultures and thrive within a global community in the challenging, complex 21st-century world.

 Our Global Relationships program includes:

-- Regular student exchanges with our sister schools in the USA (Pennsylvania and Hawaii), St Petersburg (Russia) and Nanjing in China.
+- Regular student exchanges with our sister schools in the USA (Pennsylvania and Hawaii) and Sumner School, New Zealand.

-- The opportunity to work with other students and teachers from Our Joint Environmental Mission (JEM) sister schools every four years at the Earth Summit in Pennsylvania.
+- The opportunity to work with other students and teachers from Joint Environmental Mission (JEM) sister schools, every four years at the Earth Summit in Pennsylvania.

 - Communication with schools in other Australian States and Territories and other countries using ICT tools such as Skype video conferencing, email, publishing letters / report.

 - Hosting visits from interstate and overseas teachers and educationalists.